What is the importance of the Sun (solar energy)?

 6. The Sun helps in the formation of fuel to operate the machines.

-7. It is advisable to expose the children to the Sun rays for suitable periods as the Sun emits ultraviolet rays that help in the formation of vitamin ” D “ which is necessary for bone growth.
+7. It is advisable to expose the children to the Sun rays for suitable periods as the Sun emits ultraviolet rays that help in the formation of vitamin ” D “ which is necessary for bone growth, and immune function.

-9. The sun warms us up, it lifts your mood to a state of tranquility and radiance, It eases depression as it keeps you happier and fit, the sun brightens your surroundings, and makes colors more vibrant, It’s a great energy booster, It helps keep internal balance and rhythm.
+9. Sunlight exposure can also boost your mood and help to regulate your sleep-wake cycle.
+The sun warms us up, it lifts your mood to a state of tranquility and radiance, It eases depression as it keeps you happier and fit, the sun brightens your surroundings, and makes colors more vibrant, It’s a great energy booster, It helps keep internal balance and rhythm.

 10. The sun drives weather, ocean currents, seasons, and climate, and makes plant life possible through photosynthesis, It is a star and the center of our solar system.